Skip to main content

 Education Program Manager

-Lucia Belivakivi-Clever
+Lucia Belivakici-Clever

 Lucia designs and implements imaginative learning experiences for family visits and field trips.
 Before joining KID Museum, Lucia was a Pre-K teacher in Howard County, MD for six years and the director of a Howard County preschool.
 She has also worked as a gallery host and a teaching artist.
 Lucia holds a Bachelor of Arts in Art History and Studio Art from McDaniel University and a Masters’ degree in Museum Studies from Johns Hopkins University.